Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 - Essential oils (tea tree, eucalyptus)

-- Medicated ingredients (coal tar, salicylic acid)
+- Medicated ingredients

 Symptoms of shampoo allergy: